drocheam/optrace/docs/source/details/matrix_analysis.rst

 Here, :math:`\text{M}_\text{front}` represents the matrix for all surfaces located before the aperture stop, while :math:`\text{M}_\text{rear}` pertains to those surfaces positioned after the stop.
-The matrix :math:`\text{M}_\text{gap}` accounts for the distance in the gap region where the stop is located and is not associated with either the front or rear group.
+The matrix :math:`\text{M}_\text{gap}` accounts for the distance in the gap region where the stop is located and is not associated with either of the other group.

 The entrance pupil is formed by imaging the stop into the front group, whereas the exit pupil is the image of the aperture stop in the rear group.